TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Appendix

 \subsection{Reproducibility Statement}

 We are committed to ensuring the reproducibility of our work.
-All source code, trained gating network checkpoints, and experiment configurations are provided at the following anonymous GitHub repository: \href{https://anonymous.4open.science/r/TableDART-C52B}{https://anonymous.4open.science/r/TableDART-C52B}.
+All source code, trained gating network checkpoints, and experiment configurations are provided at the following GitHub repository: \href{https://github.com/xiaobo-xing/TableDART}{https://github.com/xiaobo-xing/TableDART}.
 Below is a summary of the key components for reproduction.